-Budget Paper No. 2 puts a lens on performance and the impact of policies.
-It structures information into 37 State Outcomes.
-Readers who are interested in understanding what a particular Cluster is delivering will often refer to this Budget Paper.
+Budget Paper No. 2 focuses on the performance of general government agencies and the impact of policies.
+It structures information into 39 State Outcomes, across ten Clusters.
+Readers who are interested in understanding what a particular Cluster is delivering may refer to this Budget Paper.
 The document provides: